nillebco/nillebco.github.io/blog/post/caddy-as-a-reverse-proxy-in-a-podman-rootless-setup.md

 # GitHub repository - hands on

 The [nillebco/analytics](https://github.com/nillebco/analytics) service provides a sample configuration.
-This is not perfect, in the sense that you still have some manual operation beyond the `./cli deploy`, but I’ll be polishing this.
+This is not perfect, in the sense that you still have some manual operation beyond the `./cli deploy`, but I'll be polishing this.